j-leconte/buildSunny/README.md

 Python source code, database file (.sqlite) and graphic interface file (.ui)

-You can replace the .py file by an executable to avoid having to download python libraries
+You can replace the .py file by an executable to avoid having to install python and the libraries

 (Exe available here : https://drive.google.com/open?id=1JulKzV_laHxMbzx4xJQq-IA_SAzD21bX)